Blog 9 min read

 Files that move fast are the ones where someone already knew what they needed to prove before they sat down.

-If today you spend one focused hour separating identity, cutoff-date proof, continuity and criminal records, you’re already ahead of many people who’ve spent weeks only reading group messages.
+If today you spend one focused hour separating identity, cutoff-date proof, continuity, criminal records, and your legal basis, you’re already ahead of many people who’ve spent weeks only reading group messages.

 In a narrow extraordinary window with a real deadline, that difference matters.